 Our staff of registered nurses and office professionals is available by phone every weekday between 8 AM and 5 PM to speak with you if you have questions or a problem that cannot wait until your next office visit.
 At all other times, providers are on call to address urgent matters.

 Please follow us on Facebook at Midwives at Cooley Dickinson to learn more about our wonderful team.

 “It’s one thing to be the nurse working alongside the doctors and midwives.
 But it was a whole new experience being the patient!
 Audrey is one healthy baby because of all your help – we can’t thank you enough.”

--Sarah Lambert Hurley, RN, Cooley Dickinson Childbirth Center (on her experience with the birth of baby Audrey born at the Childbirth Center, May, 2016).
+-Sarah Lambert Hurley, RN, Cooley Dickinson Childbirth Center (on the birth of her baby, Audrey, at the Childbirth Center).

 Rachel Marino, CNM, Director of Midwifery Services

 “I became a midwife because I believe that having a positive childbirth experience is powerful.
 The memory of birth can inform a person’s sense of confidence and self-worth for a lifetime.
 I always strive in my work to allow people to make informed choices that will provide them with an empowering birth and health care experience.
 I have dedicated much of my time to working with under-served populations throughout the world because I believe that all people, regardless of background, deserve excellent care and autonomy in their healthcare decisions.”